| HIS

 Luke 14:35 It is neither fit for the land, nor yet for the dunghill; but men cast it out.
 He that hath ears to hear, let him hear.
 (KJV)

+The phrase, “Verily, verily, I say to you” is used 25 times by Christ Jesus in the book of John.
+It was His way of saying: Pay attention!
 Have you ever felt a conviction regarding a particular sin?
 If so, you have heard God’s voice.
 How else have you sensed Him communicating with you?
 As you’ve read the Bible, has a Passage ever spoken to a situation you were facing?
 What did God say to you through His Word?
 How has God's Word given you comfort, guidance or insight concerning a circumstance in your life?
 How can you be more sensitive to God’s Voice?

-#1: Lean Not On My Own Understanding
+TRUSTING GOD Consider the following:#1: Lean Not On My Own Understanding

 Proverbs 3:5-6 Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 6 In all thy ways acknowledge him, and he shall direct thy paths.
 (KJV)